volkamerlab/CPrecalibration_manuscript_SI/README.md

 2. Install the [Anaconda](
 https://docs.anaconda.com/anaconda/install/) (large download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (lighter) distribution for clean package version management.

 3. Use the package manager `conda` to create an environment (called `recalibration_si`) for the notebooks.
-You can either use the provided `environment.yml` with which to automatically install all required dependencies (3a, recommended) or start with an empty environment (3b) and install the required libraries manually (5).
+You can either use the provided `environment.yml` with which you can automatically install all required dependencies (3a, recommended) or start with an empty environment (3b) and install the required libraries manually (5).

     * a) Create a conda environment including all dependencies with